 JSON (JavaScript Object Notation)

-JSON is a lightweight data interchange textual format (JSON, n.d.).
-It is completely language independent and is a collection of name value pairs.
+JSON is a lightweight data-interchange textual format (JSON, n.d.).
+It is completely language independent and is a collection of name-value pairs.
 The format that has grown its popularity with time is JSON because of its simplicity that makes it easier to consume (Newman, 2015).
-This research will use JSON as one of the integration data types for the ReST and messaging integration type, to test the languages.
+This research will use JSON as one of the integrations of data types for the ReST and messaging integration type, to test the languages.

 XML (Extensible Markup Language)